STAT545-UBC-hw-2018-19/hw03-acheng-ubc/hw03-tasks-with-dplyr-ggplot2.md

 Trimmed Mean Life Expectancy in the Americas
 --------------------------------------------

 A trimmed mean removes a portion of the largest and smallest elements in a set before computing the mean.
-This can be useful in situations where our data is skewed or non-normal in some way, allowing us to increase robustness while sacrificing efficiency for less heavily-tailed distributions such as the normal distribution [(ref: https://en.wikipedia.org/wiki/Truncated\_mean)](https://en.wikipedia.org/wiki/Truncated_mean) In R, we can achieve this by specifying the `trim` option in `mean()`.
+This can be useful in situations where our data is skewed or non-normal in some way, allowing us to increase robustness while sacrificing efficiency for less heavily-tailed distributions such as the normal distribution [(Source: https://en.wikipedia.org/wiki/Truncated\_mean)](https://en.wikipedia.org/wiki/Truncated_mean) In R, we can achieve this by specifying the `trim` option in `mean()`.

 Let's look at the trimmed mean life expectancy in the Americas for different years.
 We will trim by 25% on both ends (this is known as the interquartile mean (IQM)):